Medical Laboratory Assistant

 Types of Degrees Medical Laboratory Assistant Majors Are Getting

-The following table lists how many clinical/medical laboratory assistant graduations there were in 2018-2019 for each degree level.
+The following table lists how many clinical/medical laboratory assistant graduations there were for each degree level during the last year for which data was available.

 What Medical Laboratory Assistant Majors Need to Know

-O*NET surveyed people in occupations related to clinical/medical laboratory assistant and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, clinical/medical laboratory assistant majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Clinical/Medical Laboratory Assistant Majors